isaacbull/Marketing_campaign_app/README.md

 ### i think we will be using this for an adult advise app, career app...we will prompt the LLM and use it to build a page that presents the answer for user. making all answers have a page. the prompt service would deliver it as html code so we can present it.

 ### Okay we are taking it further and building a system that helps people plan travel/cooking recipe/organize todolist for a project/help write song lyrics/proof read writings and create market campaign

+create a virtual env using any one of your choice in this I used venv.

+now create a .env file and add it to your .gitignore file

+install requirements to run app
+<>make install<>

+then run app with
+<>python3 main.py<>